fgm97/GigEfxLabs/docs/initial.md

 ---

-## 4. `Ptarium Intro Page.html`
+## 4. `bounceback.html`
-**Purpose:** A rough conceptual layout for showcasing multiple services in one place.
+**Purpose:** A dedicated landing page for the BounceBack financial management platform.
 **Key Features:**
-- Visually overlaid headers (`h1` to `h7`) showing service titles.
-- Static content blocks with layered positioning.
+- Animated gradient background with layered wave effects.
-- Navigation with sidebar.
-- Focused on experimentation with layout and header styling.
+- A hero section with fade-in title and caption.
+- Responsive main content block outlining the product and pricing.
+- Navigation and sidebar menu with project links.
+- Footer and interactive sidebar toggle script.

 ---